Home Neapolitan Pizza Why Is January 17 World Pizza Day?

 According to Christian mythology (err, can I say mythology without offending anyone?)
 Saint Anthony went to hell to steal flames and bring fire to the people.
 Therefore is now celebrated as the patron saint of all the arts and jobs that deal with fire: from ironmongers to firemen, to bakers and… yes, you got it, to pizza makers as well.

 Nowadays, Saint Anthony is celebrated in many villages all around Italy with bonfires called “focarazzi”.
 This happens on 17 January.
-In Naples, there’s even a small district called Borgo di Sant’Antonio (“o’ Buver'”, in local language), where the tradition is perpetuated.
+In Naples, there’s even a small district called Borgo di Sant’Antonio (“o’ Buver'”, in local language), where the tradition is perpetuated (recently, the bonfire has been seen also in the Rione SanitĂ district).

 Apparently, though, there’s even another tradition connected to this day.
 It seems that in the past, around the first half of the last century, pizzaioli in Naples used to close their pizzerias after lunch and reunite with their families in the Capodimonte area.
 There, they celebrated their patron saint, Sant’Antuono – whose pictures they had hanging on their oven to guard them – with a huge bonfire, called “cippo” in Neapolitan language.